28th Annual Symposium: Common Ground

 - Forests: Wildfire.
 Fire is on everyone’s minds in the U.S. West today.
 How to make public forests more resilient has both sparked debate, and provided opportunities for collaboration, among traditional forest policy foes.

-All events will be freely and publicly available to on- and off-campus Symposium attendees.
+Working groups will continue collaborating in summer and early fall, then report their progress during fall Symposium panels.
+All fall events will be freely and publicly available to on- and off-campus Symposium attendees.

-Pursuing the ambitious goals outlined above will provide valuable opportunities for us to learn, share insights, and celebrate our process and outcomes.
+Pursuing the ambitious goals outlined above has offered valuable opportunities for our students to learn, share insights, and celebrate our process and outcomes.
 We invite you to join us in search of Common Ground.

 Blog